"I do love knitting patterns."

 ...although of course, if I were a Death Eater, I would have been sure to research my own jam preferences before impersonating myself.

-Like guessing people's passwords.
+A bit like guessing people's passwords.

-As Dumbledore says, "They are corpses.
+"They are corpses.
 Dead bodies that have been bewitched to do a Dark wizard's bidding.
 Inferi have not been seen for a long time, however, not since Voldemort was powerful."

 He killed enough people to make an army of them, of course.